urbit/docs/docs/hoon/syntax.md

 have both kinds of implementation.
 All tall forms are regular.

-Some runes also have *irregular forms*, which follow no principles at all.
+Some runes also have *irregular forms*, which follow no general principles at all.
 All irregular forms are flat.

 ```
 .=  22